sunny0826/kubevela-website/en/install.md

 - [Cert-manager](https://cert-manager.io/)
 - [Flagger](https://flagger.app/)

+> [!NOTE]
-> NOTE: If you are not using minikube or kind, please make sure to [install ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) by yourself.
+> If you are not using minikube or kind, please make sure to [install ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/) by yourself.

 The config has been saved in a ConfigMap in "vela-system/vela-config":